What Does Serotonin Do?

 Serotonin syndrome

-This syndrome can arise after starting to take a new medication or when increasing the dosage of an existing medication.
+This syndrome can arise after starting a new medication or raising an existing dose.

 • Confusion